 Third, if these markets are developed, there will be more platforms and analysts providing advice and 'grading' projects and promoters.
-105 Nevertheless, while this market of intermediaries can generate several benefits for tokenholders, regulators should pay close attention to the potential conflicts of interests faced by these actors.
-Indeed, the lessons learnt in the past from auditors 106, credit rating agencies 107 and proxy advisors 108 show that these "gatekeepers" can be subject to a variety of conflicts of interests.
+Nevertheless, while this market of intermediaries can generate several benefits for tokenholders, regulators should pay close attention to the potential conflicts of interests faced by these actors.
+Indeed, the lessons learnt in the past from auditors of centrating agencies and proxy advisors to that these "gatekeepers" can be subject to a variety of conflicts of interests.
 Therefore, regulators can use some of the regulatory strategies implemented for auditors, credit rating agencies and proxy advisors to deal with the problems associated with the rise of platforms and analysts in the ICO industry.
 These strategies may include disclosure obligations (especially when the analyst has been paid by the issuer for any other professional service), restrictions in the variety of professional services potentially provided by these analysts, as well as liability rules.